arielherself/espresso/README.raw.md

 <strong>Christian Weber</strong>, Hamburg, Germany

 They all gave the correct answers of Level 42, High Noon, Ada Lovelace, Call Me Madam and radar.
 The theme is that they all contain palindromes: level, noon, ada, madam and radar.

-## Norwegian women marry up

-Norway is known for its fjords, fish and feminism.
-For decades it has jockeyed with its Nordic neighbours at the top of gender-equality charts.
-But in affairs of the heart, old habits die hard.
-Research in <em>The Journal of Human Resources</em> shows that hypergamy—marrying “up” a social class—influences how Norwegian women choose a romantic partner.

-By using parental income as a proxy for earning potential, the study controlled for the lingering pay gap, and found that women tend to marry men of higher status.
-That creates more couples where the husband earns more, incentivising a more traditional division of labour.

-These trends do not appear to have faded with increasing egalitarianism around the world.
-Hypergamy documented in [China](https://www.economist.com/1843/2018/03/05/a-wife-less-ordinary) has been blamed on a misogynistic culture.
-But its presence in the Nordic gender utopia serves as a reminder of the firm grip of primal forces.

-## A bowling success for women’s cricket

-The Women’s T20 World Cup—a cricket tournament that began with the hosts, South Africa, taking on Sri Lanka on Friday—offers another example of the sport’s rapid progress.
-Skills are sharpening and the talent pool is deepening.
-That is largely thanks to high-profile domestic tournaments, such as the Women’s Big Bash League in Australia and The Hundred in Britain, which create more opportunities for sponsorship and investment.

- The launch of the [Women’s Premier League in India](https://www.economist.com/asia/2023/02/09/indian-investors-pile-in-to-womens-cricket) in March will overshadow the lot.
-Investors spent $570m to acquire the five competing teams in January, an incredible sum for any women’s sport.
-The player auction on Monday, to allocate players and determine their wages, will be fierce.
-Some players will receive the biggest pay packets of their careers, earning as much in the three-week WPL as in a year with their national teams.
-Their excitement may not be shared by those teammates who go unsold.

-## Betting at, and on, the Super Bowl

-On Sunday, for the 57th time, two American-football teams—this year, the Philadelphia Eagles and Kansas City Chiefs—will play for the championship in the Super Bowl.
-For the first time, the game will be held in a state (Arizona) where sports betting is legal.

-The National Football League long treated [gambling](https://www.economist.com/culture/2023/02/10/the-national-football-league-bets-on-betting) as a threat.
-Twenty years ago, it barred ads encouraging people to visit Las Vegas from appearing during its games.
-In 2018, though, the Supreme Court overturned a federal law forbidding states other than Nevada from legalising sports betting.
-Today, some form of wagering on sports is legal in most states.

-On Sunday, fans in Arizona can bet from their seats using their phones, or in person at a sportsbook just a few hundred feet from the stadium.
-They’ll have company: roughly 20% of American adults are expected to bet a total of around $16bn on Sunday’s game, and more than one-third of fans say that being able to do so has made games more exciting.

-## Re-run of elections in Berlin

-On Sunday, for the first time, the city of Berlin is re-running elections for its parliament and 12 district councils.
-The ballots, which originally took place in September 2021, were nullified by Berlin’s constitutional court owing to chaotic scenes at polling stations.
-Voters had to queue for hours, often only to find that the places had run out of voting paper or ballot boxes.
-The disruptions were in part caused by a marathon that was held on the same day.

-The annulment allowed Franziska Giffey, Berlin’s mayor, from the Social Democratic Party (SPD), to hold on to her seat.
-But her party is now trailing the Christian Democratic Union (CDU) in the latest polls.
-Yet even if the conservatives win the most votes, the party might not be able to form a government.
-The governing coalition of SPD, Greens and the Left Party is determined to stay in power and have one of their own take the mayor’s job.

 ----------